The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 The peak of the distribution is between ages 20 and 25, but there is no clear mode at a specific age.
 The distribution is very roughly bell-shaped, but it is skewed to the right – that is, the tail extends farther right than left.

 Finally, let’s look at the histogram of prglngth, which is the length of the pregnancy in weeks.
-The xlim argument sets the limit of the x-axis to the range from 20 to 50 weeks – there are few values outside this range, and they are probably errors.
+The xlim argument sets the limit of the x-axis to the range from 20 to 50 weeks – there are not many values outside this range, and they are probably errors.

 hist = Hist.from_seq(live["prglngth"], name="prglngth")